Open Source Web Radio with Icecast and Raspberry PI

 </mount>

 Use your favourite user and password instead of iceUser/icePwd.
 These credentials will be needed in your source software to stream your radio.
-Also set max-listeners (the maximum number of users which can listen your stream) according to your needs, but also caring that Raspberry PI can suffer too much listeners.
+Also set max-listeners (the maximum number of users who can listen to your stream) according to your needs, but also care that Raspberry PI can suffer too many listeners.
 You need to test increasing this value to understand how many concurrent people you can serve.

 sudo systemctl restart icecast2.service

-You can also check if new configuration file worked with Status command:
+You can also check if the new configuration file worked with the Status command:

 sudo systemctl status icecast2.service

-This will create a very basic web radio, that will be available from http://myhomepi.webhop.me:8000/example.ogg (last part coming from mount-name), with a common web browser, once a streaming source will start broadcasting.
+This will create a very basic web radio, that will be available from http://myhomepi.webhop.me:8000/example.ogg (the last part coming from mount-name), with a common web browser, once a streaming source starts broadcasting.

 Configure Icecast2 Streaming Source

-Once installed, we have to configure setting by using domain:port, username and password from what added in icecast configuration file.
+Once installed, we have to configure the setting by using the domain:port, username and password from what was added in the Icecast configuration file.

 Android Cool Mic home

-Identify the 3 dots on top right side of screen:
+Identify the 3 dots on the top right side of the screen:

 Android Cool Mic home - options